 - Mrs Carrie Dodsworth, Head teacher, Designated Child Protection Lead and Designated Lead for Looked After Children.

-- Mrs Anna Caine, Deputy Headteacher, Special Educational Needs & Disabilities Coordinator.
+- Mrs Vicky Cornwell, Acting Deputy Headteacher, Special Educational Needs & Disabilities Coordinator.

 - Mrs Elizabeth Bruce, Chair of Governors.
 Special interest for Safeguarding (including Looked After Children)